harveyt/moysetutoring/content/post/Jack.md

 attempt to cause Nell harm.
 Although Jack is emotionally and physically drained, Nell has bounced back.
 He is aware that he is overprotective of her now.
 However, today he has managed to corral his fears to the back of his mind, and has dropped Nell off at a friend's house for a birthday party.
-Dressed in her favourite princess outfit, with Lola the Llama stuffed under one arm, and a pink-wrapped gift under the other, she had skipped up the front steps to her friend's house and barely given her dad a wave goodbye before running to join the party.
+Dressed in her favourite princess outfit, with Lola the Llama stuffed under one arm and a pink-wrapped gift under the other, she had skipped up the front steps to her friend's house and barely given her dad a wave goodbye before running to join the party.
 Jack smiles.
 Children are amazingly resilient: that's not just a platitude that so many people have told him.
 He parks the car outside the house and puts his key in the lock.

 He is met by Olaf the cat.
-Olaf, according to Nell, is "the bestest cat in all the world."
+Olaf, according to Nell, is, "the bestest cat in all the world."
 Jack thinks Olaf is a lazy lump of a cat who is only ever interested in sleeping or eating.
 Olaf, however, has an inner radar that alerts him to Jack's arrival and the possibility of supper.
 Jack is barely through the door when Olaf makes his presence felt, winding himself around Jack's legs like a